 Children of all ages are welcome, and there is a lift to all floors.
-Baby cots and/or extra beds can be added to most rooms with advance notice, and babysitters can be booked via reception.
+Baby cots and/or extra beds can be added to all rooms (except Standards) with advance notice, and babysitters can be booked via reception.

 Cots Available, Extra Beds Available